 Support through this program may form up to 100% of the total project budget; however, applicants who provide a budget with diverse sources of revenue may receive priority.

-All applicants, especially new applicants, are urged to discuss their request with Council staff prior to submission.
+All applicants, especially those new to this program, are urged to discuss their project proposal with the program officer prior to applying.

 Applications are accepted by mail and must be postmarked by Canada Post or a courier company.
 Applications may be hand delivered or delivered by courier up to 4:00 PM on the deadline day.

 Under normal circumstances, notifications of awards are made in writing approximately 16 weeks after the application deadline.
 Grant results are not available by email or telephone.